 In Bold BI, the comparison charts display values in descending order by default for better readability and easy comparison.
 You can also reverse the order or sort based on a condition when configuring the chart widgets.
 Grid widgets, on the other hand, provide support for interactive sorting by simply clicking on a column header.
 The following images show the sorting functionality in the grid and pivot grid widgets.

 We hope this article helped you improve your dashboards by adding interactive data visualization features to them.
 If you have any questions, please submit them in the comments section below.
 You can also contact us by submitting your queries on the Bold BI website, or if you already have a Bold BI account, you can log in to submit your support query.
-Bold BI now comes with a 15-day free trial with no credit card information required.
-We welcome you to start a free trial and experience Bold BI for yourself.
+Try our Bold BI dashboards by requesting live 30-minute free demo with our experts.